-Except for EEI's construction activities, purchase of A.T.
-Yuchengco Centre and SLR's development project, there is no other material commitment on capital expenditures other than those performed in ordinary course of business.
+Except for EEI's construction activities and SLR's development project, there is no other material commitment on capital expenditures other than those performed in ordinary course of business.

 (v) Any known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations should be described.
 If the registrant knows of events that will cause material change in the relationship between costs and revenues (such as known future increases in cost of labor or materials or price increases or inventory adjustments), the change in the relationship shall be disclosed.